SiddharthShyniben/template/.github/PULL_REQUEST_TEMPLATES/feature-change.md

 <!-- Change if necessary -->
 * The pull request must update the test suite to exercise the updated functionality.

-### Issue or RFC Endorsed by Atom's Maintainers
+### Issue or RFC Endorsed by project_name's Maintainers

 <!--

 Link to the issue that your change relates to.
 This must be one of the following:

 * An open issue with the `help-wanted` label
-* An open issue with the `triaged` label

 To contribute an enhancement that isn't covered by one of the items above, please follow our guide for suggesting an enhancement: https://github.com/SiddharthShyniben/repo_name/blob/master/CONTRIBUTING.md#suggesting-enhancements

 To contribute other changes, you must use a different template.
-You can see all templates at https://github.com/repo_name/.github/tree/master/.github/PULL_REQUEST_TEMPLATE.
+You can see all templates at https://github.com/SiddharthShyniben/repo_name/tree/main/.github/PULL_REQUEST_TEMPLATES.

 -->